-Preheat the oven to gas 6, 200°C, fan 180°C. Once the dough has risen, knock it back with your fist, dust with flour and knead for 1 minute.
+Preheat the oven to Gas Mark 6, 200°C, fan 180°C. Once the dough has risen, knock it back with your fist, dust with flour and knead for 1 minute.
 Roll and stretch out to form a large rectangle about 25x40cm (10x16in).
 Spread the dough with two thirds of the spiced butter and sprinkle evenly with the crumbled Christmas pudding and chopped pecans.

 Fold into thirds by taking one long side and folding it in towards the middle of the rectangle, then take the other long side and fold it down over the top, as if you were folding a letter to put in an envelope.
 Now gently roll the dough out to form a large rectangle as before and spread with the remaining spiced butter.
 This time, roll up from one long side to form a log shape.

 Cut the log into 12 even pieces (they'll look like pinwheels).
 Grease a 12-hole muffin tin with butter and put a bun, cut side uppermost, in each hole.
 Set aside for 10 minutes to rise.
 Drizzle with golden syrup and bake for 30 minutes until golden.